heutelbeck/sapl-policy-engine/sapl-documentation/7_6_Security.md

 ### TLS

-SAPL Node ships with TLS enabled by default on port 8443.
-Configure a keystore to provide the server certificate:
+TLS is disabled by default so the node starts without a certificate.
+To enable TLS, configure a keystore:

 ```yaml
 server: